rose-collectionservices/collection-services-manual/17-FORMATTING AND STYLE GUIDE/readme.md

 - Label and barcode boxes
 1. Label and barcode boxes

+File titles that repeat are identified by a bracketed number after the title.
+Titles that use this system should match completely including dates.

+   Correspondence, 1913-1914 [1]
+   Correspondence, 1913-1914 [2]
+    not
+   Correspondence, 1913-1914 [1]
+   Correspondence, 1915-1916 [2]

+File titles can use [1 of 2] instead of the previous format example to designate that the materials were arranged by the creator of the collection in that order, used when removing materials from a binder to multiple folders.

 ### 17.9.8 Semicolons and Colons

 - If the second clause is introduced by a conjunctive adverb such as *however* or *therefore*, use a semicolon